By Manolo Romero Escobar

 Growth Curve Models

-Another popular use of SEM is longitudinal models, commonly referred to as Growth Curve Models.
+Another popular application of Structural Equation Modeling is longitudinal models, commonly referred to as Growth Curve Models.
 Provided you have multiple observations of the same variable over time, you can declare an intercept and a slope for the subjects’ trajectories over time as latent variables by constraining the path coefficients in a specific way (see diagram below).

 Because the paths are constrained, we are attempting to estimate on growth curve modeling the means of the latent variables.
 These means give us the overall intercept and the overall slope across all subjects.

 Latent Growth Curve Models are related to and an alternative to running Mixed Models on longitudinal data.
 These mixed models are often called Individual Growth Curve Models.